Site Section Links

 Consentual knowledge is the most prevalent and voluminous knowledge that we have but is the least reliable.

-There are four basic categories of proposed positions, again presented in descending reliability.
+There are five basic categories of proposed positions, again presented in descending reliability.

 1) Proven: This category would consist of conceptual constructs of realities that have adequate supporting facts and foundation, have not been falsified or disconfirmed, and have also been supported by all relevant observations or demonstrations so that it is more reasonable to accept the proposition than to not accept it.

-2) Probable: This category would consist of conceptual constructs of realities that have substantial supporting facts and foundation, have not been falsified or disconfirmed, and have also been supported by enough observations or demonstrations where it is reasonable to accept the proposition tentatively.
+2) Probable: This category would consist of conceptual constructs of realities that have substantial supporting facts and foundation, have not been falsified or disconfirmed, and have also been supported by enough observations or demonstrations where it is reasonable to accept the proposition tentatively or as probable.

-3) Potential: This category would consist of conceptual constructs of realities that have minimal supporting facts and foundation, have not been falsified or disconfirmed, and have been supported by some observations or demonstrations where it is reasonable to entertain the proposition as potentially true but not to accept it.
+3) Potential: This category would consist of conceptual constructs of realities that have less than substantial supporting facts and foundation, have not been falsified or disconfirmed, and have been supported by some observations or demonstrations where it is reasonable to entertain the proposition as potentially true but not to accept it.

 4) Pretentious: This category would consist of rather arbitrary conceptual constructs of realities that assume facts and foundation not in evidence and have neither been confirmed nor have been supported by enough observations or demonstrations to where it is neither seemingly productive nor reasonable to accept or entertain the proposition.